 Question: "Does the Bible prophesy a one-world government and a one-world currency in the end times?"

-In his apocalyptic vision in the Book of Revelation, the Apostle John sees the “beast," also called the Antichrist, rising out of the sea having seven heads and ten horns (Revelation 13:1).
-Combining this vision with Daniel’s similar one (Daniel 7:16–24), we can conclude that some sort of world system will be inaugurated by the beast, the most powerful “horn,” who will defeat the other nine and will begin to wage war against Christians.
-The ten-nation confederacy is also seen in Daniel's image of the statue in Daniel 2:41–42, where he pictures the final world government consisting of ten entities represented by the ten toes of the statue.
-Whoever the ten are and however they come to power, Scripture is clear that the beast will either destroy them or reduce their power to nothing more than figureheads.
-In the end, they will do his bidding.
+In his apocalyptic vision in the book of Revelation, the apostle John sees the “beast,” whom we identify as the Antichrist, rising out of the sea having seven heads and ten horns (Revelation 13:1).
+Comparing this vision to Daniel’s similar one (Daniel 7:16–24), we can conclude that some sort of world governance system will be inaugurated by the beast, the most powerful “horn,” who will “wage war against God’s holy people and . . . conquer them” (Revelation 13:7).
+The ten-nation confederacy is also seen in the statue of Daniel 2:41–42, where the final world government consists of ten entities represented by the statue’s ten toes.
+Whoever the ten nations are and however they come to unite, Scripture is clear that the beast will subdue three of them (Daniel 7:8), and the rest will do his bidding.

-John goes on to describe the ruler of this vast empire as having power and great authority, given to him by Satan himself (Revelation 13:2), being followed by and receiving worship from “all the world" (13:3–4), and having authority over “every tribe, people, language and nation" (13:7).
-From this description, it is logical to assume that this person is the leader of a one-world government which is recognized as sovereign over all other governments.
-It's hard to imagine how such diverse systems of government as are in power today would willingly subjugate themselves to a single ruler, and there are many theories on the subject.
-A logical conclusion is that the disasters and plagues described in Revelation as the seal and trumpet judgments (chapters 6—11) will be so devastating and create such a monumental global crisis that people will embrace anything and anyone who promises to give them relief.
+John describes the ruler of this vast empire as having power and great authority, given to him by Satan himself (Revelation 13:2).
+This ruler receives worship from “all the world” (Revelation 13:3–4) and will have authority over “every tribe, people, language and nation” (Revelation 13:7).
+This person will truly be the leader of a one-world government that is recognized as sovereign over all other governments.
+We see nations today willing to give up some of their sovereignty to combat climate change; it’s easy to imagine that the disasters and plagues described in Revelation 6—11 would create such a monumental crisis that the nations of the world will embrace anything and anyone who promises a solution.

-Those who are left behind after the Rapture of the Church will be faced with an excruciating choice—accept the mark of the beast in order to survive or face starvation and horrific persecution by the Antichrist and his followers.
-But those who come to Christ during this time, those whose names are written in the Lamb’s book of life (Revelation 13:8), will choose to endure, even to martyrdom.
+Those who are left behind after the rapture of the church will be faced with an excruciating choice—accept the mark of the beast or face starvation and horrific persecution by the Antichrist and his followers.
+But those who come to Christ during that time, those whose names are written in the Lamb’s book of life (Revelation 13:8), will choose to endure, even through martyrdom.